Living With Aphids

 Mommy aphid and a new born nymph.
 An hour later I found another nymph on this leaf.
 I believe the black dots in the mother are the eyes of other unborn nymphs

-When I checked again a couple days later, the bugs were back and this time there were twice as many on more plants.
+When I checked my plants the next day, the bugs were back and this time there were twice as many and on more than one plant.
 Eventually every one of the dozen pepper plants had these bugs stuck to them.
 They tended to cling to the underside of the leaves and thrived in and around the open and unopened plant flower buds.
 Most of the plants failed to produce peppers and the few that did just gave me peppers that were stunted and irregularly shaped.

 I didn't know what they were then but I certainly know them now.
-Aphids survive by sucking the sap from a plants leaves.
+Aphids survive by sucking the juices from a plant.
 Some plants they like and some they don't.
-There are different species of aphid that prefer different plants.
+There are different species of aphids that prefer different plants.
 I did't know what mine were - I didn't really care.
 I just wanted to get rid of them.
 The problem is, they multiply at an astonishing rate.
 The females reproduce asexually by a process known as parthenogenesis.
 They do not need males to reproduce and for most of the season, all they produce are female offspring.
 They live between 20 and 40 days and can produce something like 5 offspring each day from the time they are a week old.
 Translation: huge colonies in a short amount of time.

 My next attempt to get rid of the aphids was to blow them off the plants with a squirt bottle.
 In a garden, I could just blast them off with a hose but I can't do that on the balcony.
 The squirt bottle method worked quite well and didn't kill the plants but the affect was only temporary.
 I remember seeing aphids in the soil, making their way back to the stems of the plants, marching their way up to the tender new leaves at the top.

 Aphids have a number of natural predators.
 Lady Bugs are one.
 Lacewing larvae are another.
 Neither of them show up on my balcony very often.
 That's the problem with growing plants in a semi-enclosed environment.
 Without natural predators to keep them in-check, pests like aphids thrive.
-Recently I've notice hover-fly larva occasionally inching their way around my plants and devouring aphid colonies but once the larva transform into flies, they leave and eventually the aphid return.A small family of aphids.
-Trust me, there will be more.
+Recently I've notice hover-fly larva occasionally inching their way around my plants and devouring aphid colonies.
+They do a thorough job but once the larva transform into flies, they leave and the aphid return.

 Aphids excrete a sweet liquid when they feed known as honeydew.
 It tends to attract a number of other insect species.
 It's easy to spot - just look for shinny wet patches on the tops of lower leaves and chances are good that there is an aphid colony on one of the leaves above it.
-That summer there must have been a wasps nest someplace nearby because I had this constant swarm of wasps coming onto the balcony to collect the aphid excretions from the leaves of the peppers.
+That summer there must have been a wasps nest someplace nearby because I had this constant swarm of wasps coming onto the balcony to collect the aphid excretions from the leaves of the pepper plants.
 There were enough of them that we just couldn't enjoy the balcony and the season was a loss.
 I'd get out there to water everything but that was all.
-The plants got really wild and bushy that year.
+My plants got really wild and bushy that year.